Offer

 Big Bertha happened to have a very successful debut, but it soon got replaced by a bigger deluxe machine that was even grander than itself.
 This grand Big Bertha came with eight reels, each of which had twenty symbols on them.
 It cost around $150,000 to make, though, so its availability was greatly limited.
 The casinos in Las Vegas usually featured these bigger machines and their bigger jackpots attracted slots gamblers even more.

-The biggest problem with Big Bertha (aside from its cost) was that the chances of getting jackpots were incredibly high.
-The chances were around 1 in about 15 billion, so even millions or billions of spins were very unlikely to bring about a jackpot.
+The biggest problem with Big Bertha (aside from its cost) was that the chances of hitting the jackpot were incredibly slim.
+The odds were about 1 in 15 billion, so even millions or billions of spins were very unlikely to bring about a jackpot.

 The Appearance of the RNG

-Whenever the number showed up, the slot machine with the RNG then displayed the corresponding symbols and paid out whenever necessary.
+Whenever a random number is generated, the slot machine with the RNG displays the corresponding symbols and pays out whenever necessary.
 With the RNG, slot machines that had high jackpots no longer had to be expensive and big monstrosities.

-Thanks to the RNG, a way was paved to include progressive jackpots that helped fuel how popular the majority of well-known slot machines became the world over, like the machine for the Fortune Wheel.
+Thanks to the RNG, a way was paved to include progressive jackpots that helped fuel how popular the majority of well-known slot machines became the world over, like the Wheel of Fortune machine.
 Nowadays, Big Bertha can only be found in museums, though.